SybexX/aioted_manager/README.md

 ### Required Configuration:
 - **Instance**: A unique name for your sensor (e.g., `cold_water_meter`).
 - **IP**: The URL to fetch the meter value.
-Optional Configuration:
+- Optional Configuration: </br>
-    Scan Interval: The time interval (in seconds) at which the integration will poll the meter for updates.
+    **Scan Interval**: The time interval (in seconds) at which the integration will poll the meter for updates.
 Default is 300 seconds (5min).